berty/www.berty.tech/bertytech/content/compare/3-KYC/index.md

 ![Berty does NOT need a KYC (Know Your Customer).](photo-1545569310-f6d4b4d7ede9.jpeg)

 Berty does not need your email address, your phone number, or even your real name (unlike Telegram, Signal, WhatsApp...).
-To use Berty, all you need is a nickname that will allow you to create a digital self through a Berty ID that is totally disconnected from the physical self.
+To use Berty, all you need is a nickname that will allow you to create a digital self through a Berty ID that is disconnected from the physical self.

 🚀 **Benefits:**

 - Easy sign in
-- Real anonymity
+- Anonymity
 - No identity theft issues
 - No account hacking issues (email account hack, SIM swapping...)

 🤨 **Cons:**

 - No easy adding thought email/phone number
-- Regulation
+- It is not possible to link a Berty ID to a physical person in a compliance context.

  💪 **Associated Challenges:**